Skip to main content

 • International Business, Development and Policy, by Rajneesh Narula (and guest speakers) – 13-14 April 2026.

-• International Business Innovation and Economic Geography, by Davide Castellani (and guest speakers, including Anthony Goerzen and others TBC) – 15-16 April 2026.
+• International Business Innovation and Economic Geography, by Davide Castellani (an guest speakers) – 15-16 April 2026.

 The submission window for full papers and extended abstracts will be open from 1 December 2025 to 16 January 2026.